Description

 65000Explanation:

-When multiple employees share the highest salary (75000), the second highest is the next distinct salary value (65000)
+When multiple employees share the highest salary (75000), the next distinct salary value is 65000.

 Input: